effektif/user-docs/docs/include_tutorials/new-process.rst

    The *Actions* tab, after adding a single *Approve report* action to a process

 This simple process model only contains a single task, to approve the report.
-The start and end events are optional, but their names help clarify the start and end statuses.
+Models don’t have to contain start and end events, but their names help clarify the start and end statuses.
 Later, you can improve the workflow in various ways, but first you should run the process that you have defined so far, so you can see how it works.

 Select *Publish to run this process*.